juji-io/datalevin/doc/vector.md

 ## Native Dependencies

-The vector feature expects some native dependencies on your system.
+The vector feature expects some native dependencies on your system:

-* Linux on arm64 and x86_64, needs OpenMP and Vectorized Math from GCC, e.g. on latest Debian/Ubuntu, `apt-get install g++-12 gcc-12`
+* Linux needs [OpenMP](https://www.openmp.org/) and [Vectorized
+  Math](https://sourceware.org/glibc/wiki/libmvec) from GCC, e.g. on
+  Debian/Ubuntu, `apt-get install g++-12 gcc-12`

-* MacOSX on arm64 and x86_64, needs the same from Clang, e.g. `brew install libomp llvm`
+* MacOSX needs the same libraries as the above from Clang, e.g. `brew install libomp llvm`

+Otherwise, Datalevin may fail to load and report `java.lang.UnsatisfiedLinkError`.

 ## Configurations